remult/remult/docs/guide/setup-vue.md

 ```

 * we've defined a `users` array, of type `Users`
-* we've created a `loadUsers` method that uses the `context` object, to retrieve the users from the server and place them in the `this.users` member.
+* we've created a `loadUsers` method that uses the `remult` object, to retrieve the users from the server and place them in the `this.users` member.
 * we've called the `loadUsers` method from the `mounted` Vue method.

 #### Add users route